canonical/phone-docs/en/apps/html-5/tutorials/meanings-app-html5-tutorial.md

 The completed app source tree is available as a Bazaar branch.
 You can get it as follows:

-  1. Open a terminal with Ctrl + Alt + T.
+  1. Open a terminal with `Ctrl + Alt + T`.
-  2. Ensure the bzr package is installed with:
-`$ sudo apt install bzr`
+  2. Ensure the bzr package is installed with:  `$ sudo apt install bzr`

-  3. Get the branch with:
-`$ bzr branch lp:ubuntu-sdk-tutorials`
+  3. Get the branch with:  `$ bzr branch lp:ubuntu-sdk-tutorials`

-  4. Move into the html5/html5-tutorial-meanings directory:
-`$ cd ubuntu-sdk-tutorials/html5/html5-tutorial-meanings`
+  4. Move into the html5/html5-tutorial-meanings directory:  `$ cd ubuntu-sdk-tutorials/html5/html5-tutorial-meanings`

 Now, let’s get developing!